4d/4d-for-ios/docs/Data-Formatter-Create.md

 ```
 ## Dark mode support

-Whether your device is in dark or light mode, you can easily use your custom data formatters containing images.
-The picture's color of your custom data formatters will be adapted depending on the phone color mode.
+Whether your device is in dark or light mode, you can easily use the custom data formatters containing images.
+The picture's color of your formatter will be adapted depending on the phone's color mode.

-If you want to display black & white images, depending on the mode, you can set the image format as ```"template": true``` as follows:
+If you want to display black & white images, depending on the mode, you can set the image format to ```"template": true``` as follows:

 ```json
 {